- What is Hypertufa?

 Mixing Hypertufa can be a messy business, so wear old clothes or an apron while mixing.

 After combining all the ingredients and the water has been mixed in well, let the Hypertufa mix sit for 5-10 minutes before pressing it into the mold.
+This is very important because the peat moss needs more time to absorb the water than the Portland cement.
 You can mist it with a water bottle if the mix starts to dry out too fast.

 Continue to page 2 for hypertufa recipes and more.